burghoff/Scientific-Inkscape/README.md

 # Scientific Inkscape: Extensions for figure editing and exporting
-Scientific Inkscape helps you craft beautiful scientific figures that can be inserted as a flawless vector file inside any document (including LaTeX, Word, and Powerpoint).
+Scientific Inkscape helps you craft beautiful scientific figures that can be inserted as a flawless vector graphic into any document (including LaTeX, Word, and Powerpoint).
 <p align="center"><img src="https://github.com/burghoff/Scientific-Inkscape/blob/dev/examples/Resize_Optica.gif" alt="drawing" width="70%"></img></p>

 The core extensions are: